timescale/docs/promscale/installation/docker.md

    ```
    docker run -v <data_dir_volume_mount>:/var/lib/postgresql/data timescale/timescaledb-ha:pg14-latest chown -R postgres:postgres /var/lib/postgresql/data
    ```
-1. Start the new docker container with the same volume mounts as that the original container used.
+1. Start the new Docker container with the same volume mounts that the original container used.
 1. Connect to the new database using psql and reindex all the data that has collatable data.
 Use the following query to reindex all the necessary indexes: